lingminkong/algorithms/src/basics/breadthFirstSearch/breadthFirstSearch.md

    2. if no, mark this element as checked and enqueue all direct neighbors of this element
 5. loop through the queue

+> BFS needs to search the list items **in the order they were added to the list**, otherwise it cannot get the shortest path.
+That's why a queue is needed for BFS.

 ## runtime analysis

 *The Big O performance of this algorithm is O(V+E), vertices + edges of the graph. why it is not 2E?*